digitalcytometry/ecotyper/README.md

 EcoTyper comes pre-loaded with the resources necessary for the reference-guided recovery of cell states and ecotypes previously defined in carcinoma and lymphoma, in user-provided expression data.
+The recovery procedure described in this tutorial can also be applied on user-defined cell states and ecotypes, derived as described in Tutorials 4-6.

 Here we illustrate how one can perform cell state and ecotype recovery in Visium Spatial Gene Expression arrays from [10x